Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Results

-To compute the stellar mass-halo mass ratios of the currnt dwarf galaxies, we employ the self-consistent abundance matching model by~\citet{2013MNRAS.428.3121M} and adopt the stellar masses of most dSphs taken from relevant papers~(Table~\ref{table1}).
-For several UFDs having no information about stellar masses, we calculate those of their UFDs by their luminosities assumed to be the stellar mass-to-light ratio with $1.6M_\odot/L_\odot$, which is an averaged value for dSphs measured by~\citet{2008MNRAS.390.1453W}.
+To compute the stellar mass-halo mass ratios of the dwarf galaxies, we employ the self-consistent abundance matching model by~\citet{2013MNRAS.428.3121M} and adopt the stellar masses of most dSphs taken from the literature~(Table~\ref{table1}).
+For several UFDs having no information about stellar masses, we calculate those of their UFDs by their luminosities by assuming a stellar mass-to-light ratio of $1.6M_\odot/L_\odot$, which is the median value for dSphs measured by~\citet{2008MNRAS.390.1453W}.
 The black points with $1\sigma$ error bars are the results of classical dSphs estimated by \citet{2020ApJ...904...45H}, while the magenta ones are the largest eight galaxies among the sample in this work.
-According to the predictions from the simulations~(blue and orange bands), an inner slope of a dark matter density profile in the UFD regime~($M_\ast/M_\mathrm{halo}\lesssim10^{-4}$) might not be affected largely by baryonic feedback effects.
+According to the predictions from the simulations~(blue and orange bands), an inner slope of a dark matter density profile in the UFD regime~($M_\ast/M_\mathrm{halo}\lesssim10^{-4}$) should not be affected largely by baryonic feedback effects, but we note from this figure that all of their inner dark matter slopes except one (Segue 1) are shallower than predicted by the hydrodynamical simulations.

 On the other hand, there are large uncertainties in both the inner slopes and the stellar-to-halo mass ratios of the UFDs.
 Thus, we cannot make a robust conclusion about whether the relation exists or not from the currently available data.